Ihab335/Conway-Game-of-Life-Adaptation/README.md

-# Year-1---CW3
+Year 1 - CW3
 Adaptation of Conway's Game of Life Simulation
-This project is an extension of Conway's Game of Life, developed as part of a coursework assignment.
-The original Game of Life, a cellular automaton devised by mathematician John Conway, simulates simple life forms on a grid based on a set of rules that determine how cells evolve over time.
+This project is an extension of Conway's Game of Life, developed as part of a computer science coursework assignment.
+The original Game of Life, a cellular automaton devised by mathematician John Conway, simulates simple life forms on a grid, evolving based on predefined rules.

+Project Overview
-Project Overview As part of this coursework, we were tasked with updating the classic Game of Life by:
+For this coursework, we expanded upon the classic Game of Life by:

 Introducing new rules for cell survival, birth, and death.
+Adding unique life forms, each with distinct behaviors and survival strategies.
+Implementing dynamic interactions between life forms, creating emergent gameplay and unpredictable patterns.
-Adding new life forms, each with unique characteristics and behaviors.
-Implementing fun and creative ways for life forms to survive and interact with each other.
-The aim was to explore how modifying the rules and adding complexity can create new dynamics within the simulation.
+The goal was to explore how modifying the fundamental rules and adding complexity could generate new dynamics within the simulation.

+Key Features
+Enhanced Ruleset: Expanded survival mechanics introduce greater variation and unpredictability.
-Features Updated Rules: We've expanded the traditional survival rules to allow for more varied and unpredictable patterns.
-New Life Forms: Various types of life forms have been introduced, each with its own survival strategies(e.g virus and chameleon).
-Interactions: Life forms now interact with each other in creative ways, making the simulation more dynamic and engaging.
+New Life Forms: Unique entities such as viruses and chameleons, each with specialized behaviors.
+Interactive Ecosystem: Life forms interact in creative and unexpected ways, making the simulation more engaging and dynamic.
+This adaptation showcases how small rule modifications can lead to rich emergent behavior, making the Game of Life more than just a simple cellular automaton—it becomes a living, evolving world.